carlisia/dotfiles/README.md

 Changes to the configuration of any of these packages will apply to all terminal applications (some after restart.)
 See the [installing packages](#Installingpackages) section for instructions.

 ##  2. <a name='Gitconfiguredtosigncommitsautomatically'></a>Git configured to sign commits automatically
-This configuration allows the signing of commits automatically, and without having to append the `-s` flag every time.
+This configuration allows the signing of commits automatically with a GPG key.
+Signed commits are labeled `Verified` if the identity of the committer can be verified.

+Note: for projects that require committers to adhere to the requirements of the [Developer Certificate of Origin](https://probot.github.io/apps/dco/) (DDO), adding the `-s` flag to commits to add a valid `Signed-off-by` line is a separate requirement.

 ###  2.1. <a name='Whatitlookslike'></a>What it looks like
 When you look at the commit log with the `--show-signature` flag, the full (public) signature information is shown: